 The depth and intensity of the algorithm can be customized to suit the user’s requirements in an intuitive, user-friendly interface.
 While all generated insights, reports, and dashboards can be saved as standard artifacts and further enhanced using Pyramid’s Analytics platform.

-Amy right clicks on the data point and selects “Explain”, triggering the underlying query engine to retrieve all the details for that data point across the ENTIRE data model and present it to the Explain machine learning engine for automated analysis.
+Amy right-clicks on the data point and selects “Explain,” triggering the underlying query engine to retrieve all the details for that data point across the ENTIRE data model and present it to the Explain machine learning engine for automated analysis.

 Within a few seconds, Amy can start to review the results (shown below).
-First, she reviews the first tab that explains what items are dominating the value drivers shown in the “eyeball” diagram.
-It shows that customers with streaming TV (StreamingTV = “Yes”), are the most significant element and account for $884.25.
+First, she reviews the first tab that explains what items dominate the value drivers shown in the “eyeball” diagram.
+It shows that customers with streaming TV (StreamingTV = “Yes”) are the most significant element and account for $884.25.
 Within that, two-year contracts account for $638.90, and within that, $463 is accounted for by customers who have technical support.
 By clicking on the middle oval, she can also see textual commentary describing the breakdown on the right-hand side, with a contextual column chart depicting how the Two-year contract monthly charges compare with other members in the contract hierarchy.

 Next, Amy wants to determine what factors are pushing the average value of monthly charges higher for the specified data point.
-This may give her a sense of the relative sizing, versus absolute value concentrations.
+This may give her a sense of the relative sizing versus absolute value concentrations.

 Now, Amy wants to increase the depth and breadth of her analysis – and moves to a more advanced interface.